CodeYourFuture/cookbook/recipes/vanilla-cake-recipe.md

 ## Instructions

 1. Mix everything together
-2. Bake for 30mins at 180 degrees Celsius
+2. Bake for 40 minutes at 180 degrees Celsius
 3. Let cool and enjoy